beajoynes/netbox-evaluation/plugins/lifecycle.md

 Utilise plugins with netbox-docker created by users (within the Netbox Community*) on github by creating a custom docker image : https://github.com/netbox-community/netbox-docker/wiki/Using-Netbox-Plugins.

-* Has also worked with the branching plugin from netboxlabs

 NetBox installed to container (netbox-docker) by creating a custom docker image